derekhe/msfs2020-map-enhancement/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature_Want
-about: Suggest an idea for electron-vue-vite
+about: Suggest an idea for this mod
 title: "[Feature] the title of Feature_Want report"
 labels: feature
 assignees: ''